 When people are presented with something novel they don’t understand, a natural tendency is to ignore it.
 To push it down and pretend it isn’t relevant to their life.
 Or their organization.
 When the subject of “culture of philanthropy” comes up, how do you respond?
 Do you understand what it means?
 Could you name six core indicators of a culture of philanthropy?
 Could you describe which indicators your organization has, and which they don’t?
 Things like the coronavirus are a lot scarier, and much harder to manage, if you don’t understand what they are.
 The same holds true with a culture.
 Start by doing some reading on the subject.

 - Building a Culture of Philanthropy in Your Organization, Simone Joyaux, Nonprofit Quarterly.

 - Underdeveloped, Beyond Fundraising: What Does it Mean to Build a Culture of Philanthropy, and Fundraising Bright Spots, Walter and Evelyn Haas Jr. Fund

-- Inside-Out Fundraising, Sea Change Strategies
+- Sea Change Strategies

 - The Leader’s Guide to Corporate Culture, Harvard Business Review

 - Why Successful Leaders Frame Culture As a Management System, Jason Korman, Gapingvoid Culture Design Group.

 2. Shape the Conversation

 Once you have a good handle on the subject matter, consider how you might want to shape a conversation on the topic with your key stakeholders.
 Since you’re the fundraiser, you’re going to want to talk from the perspective of what it takes to generate philanthropic support and how a culture of philanthropy can contribute to your positive bottom line.